MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 1. Check to ensure that you have an active Dynamics 365 Remote Assist subscription.

 2. Try assigning a Dynamics 365 Remote Assist license to your account from the [Microsoft 365 admin center](https://admin.microsoft.com) to force a license sync to occur.
-Wait five minutes and see whether the app appears in the [Power Platform admin center](https://admin.powerplatform.com).
+Wait five minutes, and then see whether the app appears in the [Power Platform admin center](https://admin.powerplatform.com).

 3. If the steps above don't resolve the issue, file a support request by going to the [Power Platform admin center](https://admin.powerplatform.com) > **Help + support** > **New support request**.